cyber-carpentry/group1-machine-learning-project/README.md

  - make sure to select Fashion-MNIST as the training and test data set (3rd prompt)

- `apt-get install python-opencv` which country choose "2", which time zone choose "105" (for some reasons, opencv can't be built into an image)
+ `apt-get install python-opencv`

+  *which country choose "2", which time zone choose "105" (for some reasons, opencv can't be built into an image)

  `cd ../newimages/`

- `python3 predict_new_image.py` #modify this script to change the image that you are analyzing (the index of the largest number indicate the predicted class)
+ `python3 predict_new_image.py` #modify this script to change the image that you are analyzing

+  *the index of the largest number indicates the predicted class)